danuhnder/CV/README.md

 Summary
 -------

 Hi, I'm Dan.
-I am an aspiring full stack developer with a passion for problem solving and a capacious memory for complicated systems.
-I have a vast breadth of customer service experience and a demonstrated ability to communicate complex concepts in easy-to-understand terms.
-I enjoy how coding tickles my brain and I'm eager to find a role that challenges me daily and supports my further development.
+I'm a freshly-minted full-stack developer with a HUGE pile of enthusiasm to learn.
+I had a cute side gig as the neighbourhood's PC troubleshooter when I was in my teens, decided I 'didn't want to be a computer person' and wandered in the wilderness for a couple of decades.
+Now I'm back (from outer space) and have realised this is a great place to put my passion.
+I LOVE figuring stuff out.
+When a system is put in front of me - a new codebase, a building diagram, a boardgame I haven't played - I want to experience and understand as much of it as possible.
+And then I want to engage with my peers re: the system, to help clarify my understanding AND to help interpret for others who aren't at the same stage of understanding.
+And then I want to improve it!
+Through my previous experience I've built a skill stack that I know is useful - I'm an excellent troubleshooter, have well practised communication and customer service skills (I do have to tone my accent back sometimes), and a demonstrated ability to work like a demon during crunch times.
+I'm in search of an environment that also values those skills and will keep challenging and supporting me.

 Skills